Table of Contents

 Usually, your employer will provide you with the safety training you need.
 However, you can also receive safety training on your own before being hired.
 This can make you an impressive candidate for a job position and prepare you ahead of time to begin working.

 If you do want to receive safety training on your own, you can obtain it here through Hard Hat Construction Safety Training.
-Our courses are compliant with OSHA standards and can provide you with everything you need to know for your specific safety training needs.
+Our courses are aligned with OSHA Requirements and can provide you with everything you need to know for your specific safety training needs.

 Under the General Duty Clause, all employers are required to provide their employees with a safe work environment.
 The way they do this today is by providing their employees with the training they need to be able to perform their jobs safely.